dthaler/teep/README.md

 * ctoken: EAT implementation.

-* jansson: JSON implementation.
-This dependency will eventually be removed.

-* jose: JOSE implementation.
-This dependency will eventually be removed.

-* jose\_openssl: JOSE's use of OpenSSL's crypto library.
-This dependency will eventually be removed.

 * LibEay32: OpenSSL's crypto library.

 * openssl_includes: Copies OpenSSL includes into the openssl directory where other libs can find them.